-This program searches for microsatellites in fasta sequences.
+Python package that searches for microsatellites in fasta sequences

 - -i, --input-fasta: path of the fasta file containing the sequence(s) to analyze.
 The file can be either a plain text file or a gzip compressed file.